nnirajan/Recipe/README.md

-# Recipe
+# Shop

-Get food recipes and the ingredient used
+Get shop product list and their detail